Slovak National Party: Political positions

+The Slovak National Party (SNS) is an ultranationalist party and typically placed on the far-right of the political spectrum.

 The SNS supports economic nationalism and advocates for domestic production and agriculture.
 While the party has been critical of privatisations, it has advocated tax cuts for small businesses.
 It opposed an increase in the minimum wage that was proposed by its coalition partners Smer-SD and Hlas-SD, citing its impact on the state budget.
 Under Slota's leadership in the 1990s, the party had supported a more free market approach than its coalition partner, the Movement for a Democratic Slovakia.

 During Fico's Fourth Cabinet, SNS Culture Minister Martina Šimkovičová removed heads of major cultural institutions for their alleged "political activism", including the directors of the Slovak National Gallery and Slovak National Theatre.
 She also abolished Radio and Television of Slovakia, the country's national public broadcaster, also citing "political activism".

+The party is socially conservative.
 Danko has advocated a ban on education on gender identity and sexual orientation in Slovak schools.

 The party has called for stronger security measures against illegal immigration on EU external borders and has opposed EU asylum quotas.

 The SNS has submitted legislation to charge media publications money for information requests and introduce a legal right of correction to media reports that might damage an individual's reputation.

 The SNS has also proposed legislation that would subject NGOs receiving over €5,000 a year in foreign funding as "organisations with foreign support" and subject them to increased scrutiny, similar to legislation that had been previously enacted in Hungary.

 Foreign policy

+The Slovak National Party is Eurosceptic.
 Although the party does not question Slovak membership of NATO, it opposes the presence of a NATO base or logistics centre in Slovakia.
 It has stated it would not enter into a coalition government with the rival nationalist party, the Republic Movement, if the Republic Movement advocated a referendum on NATO membership.
 Though the SNS opposed the U.S.-Slovakia Defence Cooperation Agreement during Fico's Third Cabinet, the SNS Defence Minister, Peter Gajdoš, did support the purchase of U.S. fighter jets by Slovakia.

 The SNS condemned the Russian invasion of Ukraine, but advocated peace talks between the two sides to resolve the conflict.
 The party opposes Ukrainian EU membership.
 The party criticised Fico for his support for United Nations General Assembly Resolution ES-11/7, suggesting that Slovakia should have opposed the resolution in line with Hungary's position.

 Danko described Israel as a "strategic partner" of Slovakia and expressed support for relocating Slovakia's embassy in Israel to Jerusalem during a visit to Israel in 2018.
-However, Danko opposed the 2024 purchase of Barak 8 missiles from Israel by Slovak Defence Minister Robert Kaliňák on financial grounds.
+However, Danko opposed the 2024 purchase of Barak MX systems from Israel by Slovak Defence Minister Robert Kaliňák on financial grounds.